 Applying with A-Levels

-As with all subjects in Cambridge, admissions standards are set to seek out the best in the field, and a typical A-Level offer for Computer Science here is A*A*A. If you choose to study 50% mathematics in the first year, a typical offer may require you to take STEP exams too.
-Formally, admission to Cambridge is decided by a College, not by the department and the College is likely to interview an applicant before deciding whether or not to make an offer.
+As with all subjects in Cambridge, admissions standards are set to seek out the best in the field, and a typical A-Level offer for Computer Science here is A*A*A. Formally, admission to Cambridge is decided by a College, not by the department and the College is likely to interview an applicant before deciding whether or not to make an offer.
 A written test is also commonly required.
 More details on the admissions process are available on the main University website.

 The primary qualifications we look for are in mathematics, since we find a strong correlation with mathematics performance and subsequent performance on our degree.
 Therefore A-level mathematics is essential.
-Further mathematics to AS or A-level is highly desirable, and for those wishing to take the option 'Computer Science with Mathematics' it is, however, essential (just as a STEP offer is standard for that option).
+Further mathematics to AS or A-level is highly desirable.
 There is a considerable level of help for Further Mathematics to be found online- look at the webpages of the Mathematics faculty .

-A-level Computing is not essential for entry for first-year 75% Option but some knowledge of procedural programming is useful.
+A-level Computing is not required for entry but some knowledge of procedural programming is useful.
 Ultimately the decision rests with the DoS at your College.
 Note that A-level ICT and IT are more vocational in nature and are generally less desirable than a physical science at admission.

 Applying with Other Qualifications